 Faculty Development Center (FDC)

 There are many ways to teach well—and all teaching can be improved.
 Rethinking your pedagogy for equity and inclusion can support a rich learning environment that draws on the assets of all learners.
-Each of our pedagogically-focused professional growth opportunities incorporate DEI elements to enhance your teaching and students’ learning.
+Each of our pedagogically-focused professional growth opportunities incorporate inclusive elements to enhance your teaching and students’ learning.
 Please see our website for more information about opportunities in multiple formats: asynchronous learning via Learning By Design studio recordings, workshops, conversations via our Talking Teaching series, reading groups, and Summer Pro Courses and Institutes.
-Though DEI is infused throughout our faculty resources, see our Accessibility and Inclusion Resources for explicitly tailored resources.
+See our Accessibility and Inclusion Resources for explicitly tailored resources.

 Accessibility (SOAR)